-Sub-Task Title 4.1 Research & Analy sis
+Sub-Task Title 4.1 Research & Analysis

-Total Budget \$ 30,214
+Total Budget \$ 106,073

-FHWA \$ 17,457
+FHWA \$ 70,703

-State Match \$ 1,998
+State Match \$ 8,092

-FTA 5303 \$ 9,654
+FTA 5303 \$ 24,476

-In-kind \$ 1,105
+In-kind \$ 2,801

 Dues \$ -

 This task continues work to strengthen analysis capacity within the RVMPO.
-It will address the completion and implementation of the new Southern Oregon Activity-Based Model, using available statewide household activity survey and U.S. Census data, and related needs.
+It will address the maintenance of the Southern Oregon Activity-Based Model, using available statewide household activity survey and U.S. Census data, and related needs.
 This work implements goals identified in a Policy Committee visioning process conducted in FY 2010.

 ODOT Transportation Planning and Analysis Unit (TPAU) provides the RVMPO with support for travel demand modeling.
-The new model which the MPO is moving towards will incorporate a significant portion of Southern Oregon and will include the entire Rogue Valley in Jackson and Josephine Counties.
 The MPO will continue to collect, analyze, and provide data to TPAU as they incorporate the MPO's projects and plans into the new model platform.